Friends of Wehr Native Plant Fundraiser

 • Questions on what terms like "spring ephemeral", "full sun", and others mean?
 Read our Glossary of Native Plant Gardening Terms

-Pre-order forms must be received at Wehr by 4:30 pm on Thursday, April 25th.
-You can email the fillable PDF or a scan of your order form to carol.howard@milwaukeecountywi.gov, drop it off between 8:30 am and 4:30 pm 7-days a week, or mail it to : Friends of Wehr, 9701 W College Ave Franklin WI 53132
+Pre-order forms must be received at Wehr by 4:30 pm on Wednesday, April 23rd.
+You can email the fillable PDF or a scan of your order form to carol.howard@milwaukeecountywi.gov, drop it off between 8:30 am and 4:30 pm 7-days a week, or mail it to : Carol Howard, Friends of Wehr, 9701 W College Ave Franklin WI 53132

 Plugs are young plants that come in 2-inch pots.
 These two-year-old plants have well-developed roots but only a small amount of above-ground growth.